 Hold it!
-If you are about to looking at new private jets with the intention to buy, it may be worth waiting for one of the newest models coming on to the market in 2014 and 2015.
+If you are about to look at new private jets with the intention to buy, it may be worth waiting for one of the newest models coming on to the market in the next few years.

 Despite a tough market, aircraft manufacturers have invested in new private jets and have upgraded existing ones to give prospective buyers plenty of options.
 Corporate Jet Investor has rounded-up of list of new private jets coming in the next year or two that we think are well worth waiting for.

 The pitch: Finally a Citation that will take you further than 4000nm.

 The background: The biggest and farthest flying Citation to date was unveiled during the 2015 NBAA show in Las Vegas.
 The announcement didn’t give a lot away about the aircraft, just some very basic stats and a picture.
 Cessna did take a mock-up of the aircraft cabin to the show, saying that they were looking for feedback from potential customers.

 How much will it cost?No fixed pricing for the Hemisphere has been released, however it’s believed that the aircraft will cost between $30 – $33 million.

 Who wants it?According to Cessna, its customers have been asking for a larger Citation for some time.

 When can I have one?Not for a while, as the first flight is due in 2019.

 The pitch: Evolution of the 250+ selling Dassault Falcon 7X that features a one meter fuselage stretch and an extra 500nm in range

 The background: Announced at the 2014 EBACE show in Geneva Switzerland, the Falcon 8X is a one meter stretch of the 250+ selling Falcon 7X.